 - 1. Demonstrate a deep love for God by continually practicing spiritual disciplines. - 2.
-Analyze Christian theological thinking through the centuries and its effects on the church and culture and the effects of culture and church on Christian theological thinking.
+Analyze Christian theological thinking through the centuries and its effects on the church and cultureand the effects of culture and church on Christian theological thinking.

 - 3. Conduct independent research and evaluation of biblical and theological literature and apply knowledge to enhance ministry practices. - 4.
 Analyze situations and choose the proper interventions to help others cope with crises.
 (Pastoral Care and Counseling) - 5.
 Demonstrate skills in church administration, preaching/ teaching, handling sacraments and rituals, and care giving in the local church.
 (Practical Theology) - 6.
-Conduct research that leads enhanced ministry practices.
+Conduct research that leads to enhanced ministry practices.

 - MA5000 Ministry Essentials (3 credits)

 - MA5100 Pastoral Care Giver (3 credits)

-- □ MA5200 Worship in the Church (3 credits)
+- MA5200 Worship in the Church (3 credits)

-- MA5300 New Testament History and Interpretation (3 credits)
+- (3 credits)

 - MA5400 Old Testament History and Interpretation (3 credits)

 - MA5500 History of Christian Thought (3 credits)

 - MA5600 Theology of John Wesley (3 credits)

 - MA6801 Ministry Capstone (1 credit)